RicardoAbad/banner-parallax/README.md

 ![enter image description here](http://recursos.yoytuweb.hol.es/banner-parallax/images/aldeaweb_com.jpg)

-The demo page is [here](http://recursos.yoytuweb.hol.es/banner-parallax/banner.html) , where you can see in action the base idea.
+The demo page is <a href="http://recursos.yoytuweb.hol.es/banner-parallax/banner.html" target="_blank">here</a> , where you can see in action the base idea.